MicrosoftDocs/ai-builder/ai-builder-docs/administer-licensing.md

   - You can still share your model with another user.
 They can run it using their own AI Builder capacity if they have a valid trial.

 - Scheduled model run or retrain.
   - Some scenarios allow scheduled run or retrain, which is configured on the model settings panel.
-These scheduled tasks will fail when you exceed capacity.
-Therefore, data won’t be refreshed, and the model won’t be retrained.
+These scheduled tasks fail when you exceed capacity.
+Therefore, data isn't refreshed, and the model isn't retrained.

 To continue using AI Builder when you exceed capacity, [purchase AI Builder add-on](administer-licensing.md#purchase-ai-builder-capacity), and [allocate capacity](administer-licensing.md#allocate-capacity) to your environments.

 If you extend a trial after expiration, capacity is reset.
 You can again run and train your models, and create new ones.
-Scheduled run and retrain instances will resume according to the existing settings.
+Scheduled run and retrain instances resume according to the existing settings.

 ## Preview features